inverno-io/inverno-tools/inverno-maven-plugin/README.md

 - [inverno:build-app](#invernobuild-app) Builds the project application package.
 - [inverno:build-image](#invernobuild-image) Builds a container image and publishes it to a registry.
 - [inverno:build-image-docker](#invernobuild-image-docker) Builds a Docker container image to a local Docker daemon.
-- [inverno:build-image-tar](#invernobuild-image-tar) Builds a container image to a TAR archive that can be later loaded into Docker:
+- [inverno:build-image-tar](#invernobuild-image-tar) Builds a container image to a TAR archive that can be later loaded into Docker.
 - [inverno:build-runtime](#invernobuild-runtime) Builds the project runtime image.
 - [inverno:help](#invernohelp) Display help information on inverno-maven-plugin.
 - [inverno:run](#invernorun) Runs the project application.
 - [inverno:start](#invernostart) Starts the project application without blocking the Maven build.
 - [inverno:stop](#invernostop) Stops the project application that has been previously started using the start goal.